andyml123/andyml123.github.io/get-well-messages-for-dad.md

 By being there for your dad while he's unwell you can help him to make a speedy recovery.
 That might be helping around the house, doing chores and jobs for him etc.

 But you should also say a few words of comfort to your sick dad.
-Something to reassure him and show you hope he gets well soon.
+Something to reassure him and show you hope he <a href="/get-well-wishes/">gets well soon</a>.

 So use this selection of get well soon dad messages to let your dad know how much you're thinking of him as he recovers.